jonhoo/thesquareplanet.com/_drafts/implementers-guide-to-raft.md

 will be less buggy than the previous one, and, from experience, most of your bugs will be a result of not faithfully following Figure 2.

-When debugging, Raft, there are generally three main sources of bugs: livelocks, incorrect or incomplete RPC handlers, and failure to follow The Rules.
+When debugging, Raft, there are generally four main sources of bugs: livelocks, incorrect or incomplete RPC handlers, failure to follow The Rules, and term confusion.
 Deadlocks are also a common problem, but the can generally be debugged by watching all your locks and unlocks, and figuring out which locks you aren't releasing.
 Let us consider each of these three in turn:

 #### Livelocks